Unity-Technologies/ml-agents/docs/Training-PPO.md

 #### Lambda

 `lambd` corresponds to the `lambda` parameter used when calculating the Generalized Advantage Estimate ([GAE](https://arxiv.org/abs/1506.02438)).
 This can be thought of as how much the agent relies on its current value estimate when calculating an updated value estimate.
 Low values correspond to relying more on the current value estimate (which can be high bias), and high values correspond to relying more on the actual rewards received in the environment (which can be high variance).
+The parameter provides a trade-off between the two, and the right value can lead to a more stable training process.

 Typical Range: `0.9` - `0.95`